renacin/BramptonTransitAnalysis/0_Research/README.md

 	+ How do we determine arrival times between observations.
 I'm going to start out small and reuse the original bus location interpretation methodology.
 	+ Hopefully, by using a more accurate metric of bus speed, we can determine more accurate arrival times for each bus.
 	+ We need to collect a lot of data before we can begin to validate the process that we recreated.
 Do the output data make sense?
+	+ Will all of this make sense?
+Am I doing this right?
+Ughhh, the doubt is setting in.
+When will this project end.